A Phillies fan tried — and failed — to bring an emotional support alligator to a game

 Citizens Bank Park policy states: "Certified service dogs or service dogs in training for guests with special needs are welcome.
 All other animals are prohibited."
 While cats are also common guests at MLB games, it makes sense that an exception couldn't be made for Wally.

-A year ago, Henney told the Inquirer the gator has never bitten anyone and helps him battle depression.
-Wally is quite popular on social media, as well.
-The Instagram account @wallygatornjoie had around 26,000 followers as of Thursday morning and the TikTok account wallythealligator has over 100,000 followers.
-The pet shares a bed with Henney and often gives people — including small children — hugs, according to multiple social media posts.
+A year ago, Henney told the Inquirer that the gator has never bitten anyone and helps him battle depression.
+Wally is quite popular on social media as well.
+The Instagram account @wallygatornjoie had around 26,000 followers as of Thursday morning, and the TikTok account wallythealligator has more than 100,000 followers.
+The pet apparently shares a bed with Henney and often gives people — including small children — hugs, according to multiple social media posts.

-It seems Wally wasn't a major safety risk to Phillies fans, but he and Henney could present a different threat.

 The curse was broken in 2016 after a 71-year drought from playing in the World Series.
 It was the team's first championship in 108 years.